FanisGl/CNN_Machine_Learning/README.md

 And there we go!

-We took a picture in our test model indexed [0] which is a bit *dubious* as we can see under the image show, and we used the prediction model to tell us what it thinks it is, and gave us array[3] which is a cat!
+We took a picture in our test model indexed [0] which is a bit *dubious* as we can see under the image show, and using the prediction model gave us array[3] which is the label for cat!